Henry Hallett Dale: Career and research

 While working at the University College London, he met and became friends with Otto Loewi.
 Dale became the director of the Department of Biochemistry and Pharmacology at the National Institute for Medical Research in London in 1914.
 He became a Fullerian Professor of Chemistry at the Royal Institution in 1942.
 During World War II he served on the scientific advisory panel to the Cabinet.

 Although Dale and his colleagues first identified acetylcholine in 1914 as a possible neurotransmitter, Loewi showed its importance in the nervous system.
 The two men shared the 1936 Nobel Prize for Medicine.

 During the 1940s Dale was embroiled in the scientific debate over the nature of signaling at the synapse.
 Dale and others believed that signaling at the synapse was chemical, while John Carew Eccles and others believed that the synapse was electrical.
 It was later found that most synaptic signalling is chemical, but there are some synapses that are electrical.

 Dale also originated the scheme used to differentiate neurons according to the neurotransmitters they release.
 Thus, neurons releasing noradrenaline (known in the United States as norepinephrine) are called noradrenergic, neurons releasing GABA are GABAergic, and so on.
 This is called Dale's principle (sometimes erroneously referred to as Dale's Law), one interpretation of which holds that each neuron releases only one type of neurotransmitter.
 This particular interpretation of Dale's principle has been shown to be false, as many neurons release neuropeptides and amino acids in addition to classical neurotransmitters such as acetylcholine or biogenic amines (see cotransmission) (Bear, et al. 2001).
 This finding, that numerous neurotransmitters can be released by the same neuron, is referred to as the "coexistence principle."
 This phenomenon was most popularized by the Swedish neuroanatomist and neuropharmacologist Tomas Hökfelt, who is considered to be the "Father of the Coexistence Principle."

 Between 1938 and 1960 Dale served as chairman of the Wellcome Trust.
+In honour of his work with both the Wellcome Trust and the MRC, on his retirement a small boat equipped with medical facilities was built and named The Lady Dale, and served on the River Gambia to provide medical care for the next thirty years.